sbaixas/BeowulfInstaller/README.md

 ## About The Project

-This installer was started as a titulation project at Universidad de los Andes de Chile.
+This installer was started as a final project at Universidad de los Andes de Chile.

 ### Built With